MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-quarkus-app.md

 If you're using Podman instead of Docker, make the necessary changes to the command.

-If you've signed into the ACR instance successfully, you should see `Login Succeeded` at the end of command output.
+If you've signed into the container registry instance successfully, you should see `Login Succeeded` at the end of command output.

 ### Create an AKS cluster

 Use the [az aks create](/cli/azure/aks#az-aks-create) command to create an AKS cluster.
 The following example creates a cluster named with the value of your environment variable `${CLUSTER_NAME}` with one node.
-The cluster is connected to the ACR instance you created in a preceding step.
+The cluster is connected to the container registry instance you created in a preceding step.
 This command takes several minutes to complete.

 ```azurecli
 az aks create \